 A Delaware lease termination notice form is an official legal document provided to either the tenant or the landlord informing them that the tenancy is ending.
 If rent is paid monthly, then at least 60 days notice must be provided before the tenancy can end.

-A Delaware 45 Day Notice to Vacate form is prepared by the tenant and served to the landlord for the non-renewal of a lease.
+A Delaware 45 Day Notice to Vacate form is typically prepared by the tenant and served to the landlord for the non-renewal of a lease.
 After receiving a notice to renew the lease from the landlord, if the tenant decides not to renew or accept amended lease provisions, the tenant may use this notice to terminate the tenancy.
 The notice must be delivered to the landlord at least forty five (45) calendar days prior to the expiration of the lease.

 How to Write a Lease Termination Notice in Delaware